gaana-vishwnath/worker-workflow/README.md

 ### worker-workflow-container
 This project builds a Docker image that packages the Workflow Worker for deployment.
 It can be found in [worker-workflow-container](worker-workflow-container).

-### workflow-to-js-transformer

-This project is a Java library to retrieve a workflow and transform it to a JavaScript representation of the action logic.
-It can be found in [workflow-to-js-transformer](workflow-to-js-transformer).

 ## Feature Testing
 The testing for the Workflow Worker is defined in [testcases](worker-workflow-container/testcases).